ultimate271/notes/readme.md

 be written simultaneously, that is in the same function, and any change to the reference file will have to be made to the tags file.

+#
+So I have decided to (ab)use the reference tag functionality of markdown to create a way of annotating my files.
+I have in my head something like this.

+[Actor]: {Aloysha}